A food business is any organisation that sells food or drink.

 - Seize potentially unsafe food to prevent its sale.

-Complaints relating to the operation of a food business or alleged food poisoning can be lodged with an online service request or with Council's Health and Local Laws Team on 9840 9450.
+Complaints relating to the operation of a food business or alleged food poisoning can be lodged with an online service request or by Contacting Council on 9840 9333.

 Food Safety Breaches